asj9469/Reactonaut/README.md

 - Implement Open AI's CodeX for code analysis & optimization

 ## Credits
-The initial backend structure has been produced by [admineral](https://github.com/admineral).
+The initial backend structure was designed by [admineral](https://github.com/admineral).

-Reactonaut is the general/public version of his original project [Reactor](https://github.com/admineral/Reactor) with a new UI.
-It was developed during our collaboration in an [AI Startup Hackathon](https://lablab.ai/event/ai-startup-hackathon-episode-3/reactonauts/reactonaut-ai-code-editor), which we placed first in.
+Reactonaut is the general/public version of his original project [Reactor](https://github.com/admineral/Reactor) with a new UI and enhanced features.
+It was developed during our collaboration in an [AI Startup Hackathon](https://lablab.ai/event/ai-startup-hackathon-episode-3/reactonauts/reactonaut-ai-code-editor).